standstaff/docs2/_xcl/feat/Voice.md

 ### <a name="Pass">`Pass`</a>: mediopassive voice (passive, middle, reflexive, etc.)

 In Classical Armenian, the tag `Pass` covers a wide range of intransitive and valency-decreasing meanings such as passive, middle, and reflexive.
-The subject of the verb typically either spontaneously undergoes a change of state, or is affected by the action carried out by an agent facultatively expressed by an oblique complement.
+The subject of the verb typically either spontaneously undergoes a change of state or is affected by the action carried out by an agent facultatively expressed by an oblique complement.

 #### Examples